codeomnitrix/firestore-explorer/README.md

 - view and edit the content of any document as a simple JSON file, taking advantage of the full power of vscode editor.
 Just save the file it to immediately update the document in the database.

+- view documents in paginated manner in a tabular format and search documents using keywords

+- export documents in json format

 ## Extension Settings

 - `serviceAccountKeyPath`: path to the service account JSON file